eddrichjanzzenang/eddrichjanzzenang.github.io/_posts/blog/_posts/2020-12-29-Editorjs-x-Angular.md

 ```

+The code snippet above contains all the imports, functions, and set up needed to render Editor.js within the component.
+The code will be explained further below in the code walkthrough.

 ##### Step 4: Adding Markup

-Adding html: In the `article-editor.component.html`, file copy the following mark up:
+*Adding html*: In the `article-editor.component.html`, file copy the following mark up:
 ```html

 <div class="articleEditor">